 After the Mexican-American War, most of the Comanche lands came under the jurisdiction of the United States.
 This resulted in stricter licensing policies and other restrictions on the Comancheros.
 The Americans particularly abhorred the ransoming of captives.

-Afterward, the Comancheros became more organized and their legitimate trade practices changed when they began to buy stolen cattle from Comanche, and then sold them to New Mexican merchants who were government beef contractors, who, in turn, sold them to the government.
+Afterward, the Comancheros became more organized, and their legitimate trade practices changed when they began to buy stolen cattle from the Comanche and then sold them to New Mexican merchants who were government beef contractors, who, in turn, sold them to the government.
 The Indians also stole horses, which they sold to the Comancheros.
 This soon led to more horse and cattle rustling by the Indians, often accompanied by Comancheros, resulting in hostility between Indians and settlers.

-With these rendezvous sites, the Comanchero blazed a number of roads between the trading points, which would later be utilized by ranchers and settlers.
+With these rendezvous sites, the Comanchero blazed a number of roads between the trading points, which ranchers and settlers would later utilize.

-Comanchero commerce reached its peak during the Civil War with the relaxation of frontier defenses in Texas.
-But, after the Civil War, the U.S. Army and the Texas Rangers were determined to put an end to the illicit trade and drive the Comanche onto reservations.
+Comanchero commerce peaked during the Civil War with the relaxation of frontier defenses in Texas.
+But, after the Civil War, the U.S. Army and the Texas Rangers were determined to end the illicit trade and drive the Comanche onto reservations.
 Those who resisted were aided by their Comanchero allies and relatives, who supplied them with firearms and ammunition.

-The US Army’s attempts to stop the trade between the Comanchero and Comanche Indians were relatively unsuccessful until the Battle of Palo Duro Canyon in Texas, September 1874.
-Afterward, the Comanche surrendered and were sent to a reservation at Fort Sill, Oklahoma, bringing an end to the Comanche and Comanchero trade relationship, which lasted for almost 100 years.
+The US Army’s attempts to stop the trade between the Comanchero and Comanche Indians were relatively unsuccessful until the Battle of Palo Duro Canyon in Texas in September 1874.
+Afterward, the Comanche surrendered and were sent to a reservation at Fort Sill, Oklahoma, ending the Comanche and Comanchero trade relationship, which lasted for almost 100 years.